M-Kerr/LangCompareV2/README.rst

     * C++ via clang++ or g++ compiler
     * Python >= 3.7

 For a description of LangCompare's architecture and information on how to contribute, please see CONTRIBUTING.rst.
 We'd love contributions that contain support for your favorite language, additional algorithm demonstrations, and interesting features.

-Why
----
-The difference between languages in runtime efficiency is an occasional topic of conversation amongst developers.
-LangCompare is a simple tool to time and compare the efficiency of code in multiple languages.

-How
----
-Select code files you'd like to time.
-LangCompare will compile (if necessary) then run the files in a subprocess, timing how long it takes for the code to complete.

 FAQ
 ---